Analysis | How Chile Went From an Economic Star to an Angry Mess

 3. What’s Pinera’s plan?

-The government initially tackled the violence as a law-and-order matter, an approach that only made things worse.
+The government initially tackled the violence as a law-and-order issue, an approach that only made things worse.
 However, in a televised address on Oct.
 22, President Pinera apologized for having failed to recognize the genuine grievances behind the protests and set out a new social agenda.
 He proposed raising the top rate of income tax, boosting pensions and introducing a minimum guaranteed monthly income of 350,000 pesos.
 He also said the government was working on insurance to mitigate health costs, would seek to lower the price of medicines and freeze increases in electricity tariffs.
 He also promised to lower salaries for lawmakers, cut their number and limit re-election.
+On Oct.
+29, he replaced eight cabinet ministers.
 Meanwhile, the subway operator has estimated the cost of damage to its system at more than $300 million.

 4. How much time does Pinera have?